 Leading up to the implementation of our new human resources system for specialist employees that began in FY March 2023, we comprehensively overhauled and expanded our career design program.
 In the new career design program called Personal Career Design, we arrange a total of five workshop-style training sessions at the time of reaching career milestones, or at regular intervals, from the time employees are in their 20s until their late 50s.
-In the training sessions for ages 40 and up, we also support their own set themselves.
-C&A starts with target setting interviews between the employees and their managers at the beginning of the fiscal year.
-Then, after six months of activity, they have interviews with their managers again to check the results of those activities.
+In the training sessions for ages 40 and up, we also support their own independent learning by providing career coaching, one-on-one interviews, and various types of optional programs after the workshops that make their career development efforts more effective.
+Aside from the workshops, every year we also organize career seminars that are open to all employees where we strive to foster career consciousness.
+The seminars were attended by approximately 1,000 employees in FY March 2022.